mateuszbialowas/transport_app/README.md

 Volume in m³
 Sender's instructions
 Cash on delivery
-Instructions as to payment carriage
+Instructions as to payment carrier
 Carrier
 Successive carriers
 Reservations and remarks by carriers